trentgill/STM32_Cube_F3/Projects/STM32F334R8-Nucleo/Examples_LL/RTC/RTC_ExitStandbyWithWakeUpTimer/readme.txt

 @par Example Description

-This example shows how to configure the RTC in order to wakeup system from standby mode using RTC Wakeup Timer.
+This example shows how to configure the RTC in order to wake up from Standby mode using RTC Wakeup Timer.
 Peripheral initialization is done using LL unitary services functions for optimization purpose (performance and size).

 In this example, after start-up, SYSCLK is configured to the max frequency using the PLL with HSI as clock source.

-Example execution:
-   - 1st execution of the system, LED2 is quickly blinking
-   - Press the user button:
-     * RTC wakup timer is configured to 5 seconds
-     * System enters in standby mode (LED2 is switch off)
-   - After 5 seconds, system resumes from standby mode, then LED2 is slowly blinking.

    @note LSI oscillator clock is used as RTC clock source by default.
       The user can use also LSE as RTC clock source.
 The user uncomment the adequate line on the main.h file.